A collaborative online education platform for students to learn how to make iPhone games.

-When we set out to build our own online eduation platform, we decided to focus on social features versus other avenues of product like video tutorials or gamification.
+We knew by talking to our in-person students that they thrived on the social, in-real-life aspects of the program.
+So, our idea was to focus on social features versus other avenues of product, e.g. video tutorials or gamification.
 A global chat room with direct message capability became the primary feature of the platform besides the learning material itself.

 • Break up students into groups ("Pods")